fbpx

 When can sensory tests be used?

-• Launching a new flavour or new packaging
+• Launching a new flavor or new packaging

 • Validating product specifications (ex: no defects)